5 Measurement error

 • Intraobserver error can be reduced by training sessions, and by acquiring landmarks in as few sessions as possible.
 Errors should be systematically measured and discussed (Engelkes et al. 2019).

-2 Statistical assessment measurement error
+5.2 Statistical assessment of measurement error

 1. Simple (but not very efficient) methods may consist in using intraclass correlation coefficients (Koo and Li 2016) or concordance correlation coefficients (Lin 1989) directly on each coordinate \((x,y,z)\) of each landmark.